bramiozo/TimEx/README.md

 ## Greedy

-It is relatively easy to come up with greedy algorithms to find the best separation of timeseries; for example
+It is relatively easy to come up with greedy algorithms to find _some_ separation of timeseries; for example

 **Algorithm timex-greedy-cluster-1**